gradio-app/gradio/README.md

 ### What's Next?

 Keep learning about Gradio sequentially using the Gradio Guides, which include explanations as well as example code and embedded interactive demos.
-Next up: [key features about Gradio demos](https://www.gradio.app/guides/key-features).
+Next up: [let's dive deeper into the Interface class](https://www.gradio.app/guides/the-interface-class).

 Or, if you already know the basics and are looking for something specific, you can search the more [technical API documentation](https://www.gradio.app/docs/).